What is the size of the voluntary carbon market?

 For instance, a project developer looking to preserve a forest that is to be clear cut in Vietnam will have to prove that if the proposed project did not occur, the forest would be cut down.

-Examples of the types of projects that can be invested in on the VCM include:
+Examples of the types of projects that are investable in the VCM include:

 - Renewable energy